-BrokenMouse provides you with a mouse cursor clipper suitable for old games as well as other fullscreen apps being run on multimonitor systems.
+BrokenMouse provides you with a mouse cursor clipper suitable for old games and other fullscreen apps being run on multimonitor systems.

 This little app will help with older games like strategy or other games that use map scrolling.
 Often, they present issues on multimonitor configurations.
 This point means that if you move your mouse to the edge of your primary gameplay screen, the cursor winds up jumping to your secondary monitor rather than stopping at the border.
 In that example, if you click the game, it will get minimized.
 BrokenMouse is developed to overcome that issue.

-It can also allow you to disable WinKey which if you play keyboard controlled games then you know how annoying accidentally hitting the WinKey can be in the middle of your game.
+It can also allow you to disable WinKey, which if you play keyboard-controlled games, you know how annoying accidentally hitting the WinKey can be in the middle of your game.

 BrokenMouse includes two modes: